-A recent article featured in the New York Times discusses how millennials are becoming the new target demographic for egg freezing.
+An article featured in the New York Times discusses how millennials are becoming the new target demographic for egg freezing.
 While most women considering egg freezing are thought to be “30 something year olds,” the market is now skewing younger.
-What is this reason for this?
+What is the reason for this?

 The answer is younger women are more likely to have better quality eggs.
 The younger generation is also more aware of their fertility than ever before and recognize that fertility does in fact decline with age.
 Younger women are becoming more proactive about their fertility.
 Women are also becoming savvier and more inclined to have their fertility tested to see where their fertility stands in order to preserve their options through egg freezing before the inevitable decline in egg quality and quantity.
 Many women who freeze call the endeavor “a gift for your future” or a “security blanket” that offers them options for their future.

 But what holds people back from moving forward with egg freezing?

 The two biggest factors that can stand in the way, the article cites, are cost and success rates.
 Will it be worth the money to freeze my eggs and how do I know it will be successful?

 SGF recognizes that cost is a determining factor of whether or not someone might move forward with this process, which is why we have developed unique financial programs to help make egg freezing more affordable.
 Our flat fee program called Assure 20 and Assure 30 is designed to guarantee multiple cycles or the number of eggs retrieved.
 One year of storage fees are included, then it is $50/month thereafter.

 How do I know egg freezing is successful?

 At SGF, we stand behind our technology and approach with published success rates data and help women take the guesswork and uncertainty of whether egg freezing really works.
 Most other practices or clinics don’t have any facts or figures behind their egg freezing cycles.
 What makes SGF different is that we are one of only a few fertility centers in the U.S. with published egg freezing pregnancy data.